EMPZsolt/my-fifth-project/README.md

 - Utilize Neural Networks to establish correlations between cherry leaf features (images) and their corresponding health labels (healthy or powdery mildew-infected).
 - When loading images into memory for model training, consider their shape to ensure compatibility with performance criteria.
 - Explore various image shape options to strike an optimal balance between model size and performance.

+**Business Requirement 3**: Providing a report
+- The client aims to obtain insightful reports summarizing the outcomes of cherry leaf examinations, facilitating informed decision-making and strategic planning.
+- Automated Report Generation: Upon the completion of each batch of cherry leaf image analyses, the system automatically generates downloadable .csv reports.
+These reports succinctly summarize the ML predictions, providing a clear overview of each leaf's predicted health status—whether healthy or affected by powdery mildew.
+- Streamlined Reporting Interface: The reporting functionality is seamlessly integrated into the Streamlit dashboard, ensuring easy access and navigation for the client.
+This intuitive interface simplifies the process of reviewing and downloading prediction data, enhancing user experience and efficiency.
+- In essence, the report generation feature fulfills the client's need for actionable insights derived from ML predictions.
+By automating report generation and providing an accessible interface, the client can make informed decisions and implement strategic measures for cherry crop management effectively.

 ## ML Business Case
 - **Introduction**: